alexander-mikhailov/techlead_project/README.md

 * See solution1-v2 advantages
 * Having a central place to manage external properties for applications across all environments and ability to reload properties on the fly using /resfresh spring boot actuator endpoint

-## solution1-v4 (RestTemplate + Eureka + Config Server + Jaeger tracing)
+## solution1-v4 (RestTemplate + Eureka + Cloud Config Server + Jaeger)
-A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client, Cloud Config server/client and Jaeger implementation for distibuted tracing.
+A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client, Sring Cloud Config server/client and Jaeger implementation for distibuted tracing.

 ### How to
 * Run docker "jaeger-all-in-one.yml" compose file to start Jaeger backend